 Vegetables and Side Dishes are my favorite part of the menu (after dessert.)
 Simple roasted vegetables are hard to beat, but a vegetable casserole can be so comforting.
-It is my favorite kind of leftover to find in the fridge, especially my sister's carrot casserole or this Green Chili and Yellow Squash Dressing that's not just for Thanksgiving.
+It is my favorite kind of leftover to find in the fridge, especially my sister’s carrot casserole or this Green Chili and Yellow Squash Dressing made with leftover cornbread.

 Use your rice cooker to make this mildly-flavored jasmine or basmati rice with hominy and cilantro added.
 This is the perfect side for grilled meats like steak, chicken, or pork tenderloin.

 This is a replication of the spinach served at Abuelos restaurants.
 Corn, mushrooms and spinach combine with cream cheese and green chilies to make a fabulous dip.
 OR, serve it as a vegetable side dish for dinner.

 Spicy Squash Casserole with Cornbread is a Tex-Mex-meets-Southern mixture of yellow squash, peppers, corn, green chilies, and dried crumbled cornbread held together with a cream sauce and cheese.
 If you do not love this, I promise to come and eat your leftovers.

 White potatoes and sweet potatoes are cooked, mashed and then swirled together make a beautiful and delicious side dish.